-I participate in research involving communication and swallowing disorders which arise secondary to traumatic brain injury, stroke, neurologic disease, and dementias in both children and adults.
+I investigate communication and swallowing disorders which arise secondary to traumatic brain injury, stroke, neurologic disease, and dementias in both children and adults.
 My primary research interest involves the investigation of hemispheric processing and neurocognitive skills for linguistic processes in individuals following traumatic brain injury (TBI).
 Although persons with TBI exhibit a wide range of severity levels, my emphasis is with mild TBI.
-Mild TBI encompasses very subtle, and often non-specific, deficits which can have far reaching, negative impacts on academic development, work, and social interactions.
+Mild TBI encompasses very subtle, and often non-specific, deficits which can have far reaching, negative impacts on development, academics, work, and social interactions.
 Often persons with mild TBI appear to have recovered fully; however, upon return to school or work, they are unable to function at their premorbid capacity.

 Although my primary research interest is with mild TBI, many aspects of neurocognitive-linguistic processing are not understood even within the non-brain-damaged populations.
 For this reason, my research investigates various cognitive- linguistic processes in populations both with and without brain damage.
-Through my research, I am investigating the impact of brain damage on the hemispheric processing of linguistic based information.
+Through my research, I am investigating the impact of brain damage on various levels of semantic processing and hemispheric processing of linguistic-based information.
 Another important aspect is the speed of processing for linguistic information, which is measured through reaction time based tasks.
-Measuring the influence of non-linguistic and/or non-verbal aspects of communication and their impact on overall communicative abilities further assists in explaining the deficits experienced b y persons with TBI (and other neuropathological disorders).
+Measuring the influence of non-linguistic and/or non-verbal aspects of communication and their impact on overall communicative abilities further assists in explaining the deficits experienced by persons with TBI (and other neuropathological disorders).
 By understanding these aspects of neurocognitive-linguistic deficits, better evaluative and therapeutic methods may be developed.

 - BA, English Education UNC-Chapel Hill, Chapel Hill, NC

 - MS, Speech Pathology East Carolina University, Greenville, NC